6.6 EMS Requirements and Qualifications

 Figure 6.6.
 Medical Personnel Taking A Patient’s Blood Pressure / Photo Credit: Pavel Danilyuk, Pexels License

-Blood pressure is stated as a fraction of systolic over diastolic readings.
-For example, 120/80 mmHg.
-Depending on this fraction it can tell us a lot about someone’s risk of heart disease and stroke, with a higher pressure for either systolic or diastolic being linked to increased mortality rates.
-Health professionals use blood pressure standards set by the American Heart Association/American College of Cardiology to determine what a healthy vs unhealthy blood pressure might be.
+Blood pressure is stated as a fraction of systolic over diastolic readings, such as 120/80 mmHg.
+These measurements can provide important information about a person’s risk of heart disease and stroke.
+A higher systolic or diastolic pressure is linked to an increased risk of mortality.
+Health professionals use blood pressure standards set by the American Heart Association and the American College of Cardiology to determine whether a patient’s blood pressure is healthy or concerning.

-The above table provides blood pressure ranges that correspond to various risk factors for chronic or acute disease.
-From EMT’s to nurses and medical assistants, blood pressure is one of the standard vital signs health professionals utilize to measure how a person’s cardiovascular system is functioning.
-It is important to note that hypertension is a measurement of heart disease, however, hypotension (low blood pressure) can lead to poor prognosis as well.
-Healthcare professionals must be familiar with the chart above in order to apply early intervention for heart disease patients.
+From EMTs to nurses and medical assistants, blood pressure is a standard vital sign used by health professionals to measure how well a person’s cardiovascular system is functioning.
+While high blood pressure (hypertension) can be an indicator of heart disease, low blood pressure (hypotension) can lead to a poor prognosis as well.
+Healthcare professionals must be familiar with the blood pressure categories linked above to apply early interventions for patients at risk for heart disease.

 Attributions